RhinoHealth/user-resources/examples/nvflare/gwas_vfl/README.md

-# Vertical Federated GWAS Demo
+# NVIDIA FLARE Example - Vertical Federated Learning GWAS Demo

 Vertical federated learning is a form of federated learning where multiple sites hold data on the same sample space but possess different information of these samples.
 For example, one site holds target labels while another holds the feature space, or both parties hold different portions of the feature space.